 This was peak panic for most investors, and rightfully so as things looked pretty grim.
 However, if we look at the table below, all Compass Portfolios, from our most conservative on the top to our all-equity portfolio on the bottom, offered far more than a GIC or cash return.
 We can also see that the equity-heavy portfolios on the right, the ones that were already down 35% at the start of our observation period, ended up performing the best.

 During the time period beginning October 2008, GICs for a one-year term would have been priced to earn around 4%.

 Compass series A index* & GIC values from Oct 10, 2008 to Oct 9, 2009

 March 2009 financial crises bottom

-In March of 2009, we continued to see equity markets sell-off as poor economic data poured in.
-Markets bottomed on March 9th of that year, with the lowest stock market point during the 2008/09 financial crises.
+In March 2009, we continued to see equity markets sell off as poor economic data poured in.
+Markets bottomed on March 9 of that year, the lowest stock market point during the 2008/09 financial crises.

-However, looking at the below table, from March 9, 2009 to March 9, 2010, all Compass Portfolios rebounded with our Compass Max Growth series A (all equity mandate) up nearly 50%.
+However, looking at the below table, from March 9, 2009 to March 9, 2010, all Compass Portfolios rebounded with our Compass Conservative series A (highest weight to bonds) up 22%.
 A one-year GIC at this time would have paid around 2%.

 With perfect hindsight and our emotions off the table, we can see that the best outcome to the last major bear market scenarios was staying invested.
 Had an investor sold their portfolio to move to cash, it would have meant leaving wealth on the table in the form of strong returns.